rhammy/pulse_server/documentation/daily_notes.md

 - Players and NPCs will inherit from the same wizard parent class.
 Movement will execute differently obviously.
 - Next I need to create a 2D map object.
 A coordinate grid, and maybe a struct that will contain an xy coordinate.
 - The map will be composed of entities.
+# 11052025
+- I'm reading through chapter 2 of C++ concurrency in action.
+Just messing around with threads.